laminas/.github/RENOVATE.md

 ensures that PRs are only created once the new release falls outside the version constraints inside `composer.json`.
 **[rollbackPrs](https://docs.renovatebot.com/configuration-options/#rollbackprs)** - A rare occurrence, but should a package become revoked, a PR to downgrade the package will be created.
+**[vulnerabilityAlerts](https://docs.renovatebot.com/configuration-options/#vulnerabilityalerts)** - Vulnerability alerts, enabled by a previous preset, will use a `rangeStrategy` of `update-lockfile` by default.
+This ensures that `composer.json` files are updated also.

 ### Package Rules